hanshoi/python_web_course/material/prequisities/getting_started.md

 You need to save your code somehow.
 You do it for you essays in school already, you have them in all kind of places.
 You have essay_final.txt on you computer, essay_final_final.txt on your thumbdrive and essay_this_is_really_the_final_one.txt on your laptop.
 You see the problem here?

-For programming, even more so than your essays, it's imperetive to save your work.
+For programming, even more so than your essays, it's imperative to save your work.
 So why not use dropbox?
 Reason is that we don't just want to save it, we want to control it specifically.
 We want to have several people to work on single files, we want to go back on changes done on files and we want to have it all available now.
 This is where version control comes in.

 There is several version control systems but best (and most difficult to grasp) is [git](https://en.wikipedia.org/wiki/Git).
-Git might be mind bogling at the beginning but when you graps how it works it will let you become the [benevolent dictator](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) of your code.
+Git might be mind bogling at the beginning but when you grasp how it works it will let you become the [benevolent dictator](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) of your code.

 ## Python